luxonis/depthai-python/docs/source/tutorials/camera_tuning.rst

 Available tuning blobs
 ######################

-To tune your own camera sensors, one would need special Intel's software, which is under their IP (license needed)
+To tune your own camera sensors, one would need Intel's software, for which a license is needed
-- which means that the majority of people will only be able to use pre-tuned blobs.
+- so the majority of people will only be able to use pre-tuned blobs.

 **Currently available tuning blobs:**